Originate/exosphere/tutorial/part_2/part_2a/08_todo_service.md

 To keep things simple here,
 we'll use [MongoDB](https://www.mongodb.com) for persistence.

-Let's have Exosphere generate a fully functional service for us:
+Let's have the Exosphere CLI generate a fully functional service for us:

 ```
 cd ~/todo-app